Ihn Yo-han: Political career

 Ihn has become a public figure in South Korea.
 He met Kim Dae-jung in 1994 (who later became president), and served as vice chairman of president elect Park Geun-hye's transition committee in 2012.

 Ihn is a Korean reunification activist, and has expressed support for providing further aid to North Korea.

 According to Ihn, he adopted a "moderate conservative" stance after Yoon Suk Yeol sought his assistance following his win of the People Power Party (PPP) primary.
 On October 23, 2023, he was appointed as an Innovation Chairman of the PPP, which had become the ruling party in the 2022 elections alongside Yoon's victory in the presidential race.
 He ran in the 2024 South Korean legislative election as a candidate of People Future Party, a bloc party of People Power Party.
 In a shock victory, Ihn placed eighth on the party's list, winning him a seat in the National Assembly.

 In 2024, after president Yoon declared martial law, Ihn voted against impeaching Yoon.
 A political ally of Yoon, Ihn claimed that his declaration of martial law was extreme' but not entirely unjustified".

 Ihn has sparked controversy over certain comments he has made in the past, such as claiming that AIDS arises from not following the Bible.
 He has also expressed support for controversial politicians Park Chung Hee and Paik Sun-yup.
 He also claimed the National Health Insurance Service possessed "socialist proclivities" and proposed adding an additional layer of private insurance, which was criticized by some healthcare providers.

 On July 22, 2025, Ihn expressed approval of far-right figure Jeon Han-gil's entrance into the PPP.
 He said that Jeon added diversity to the party.

+He resigned from his seat in the National Assembly, criticizing South Korean politics as being trapped in factionalism on January 9, 2026.

+After stepping down, he expressed disappointment over martial law and said he would return to his medical career.